sCrypt-Inc/scryptlib/README.md

 let state = instance.counter;
 ```

-Then use `counter.getStateScript` to get a locking script include the new state automatically and use `counter.lockingScript` to get Sighash Preimage of the transaction.
+Then use `counter.getStateScript` to get a locking script that includes the new state.
+The function parameter accepts a javascript/typescript object, each key of the object is the name of the state property, and the value corresponding to the key is the value of the state property.
+If you only give part of the state properties, this function will combine other unspecified properties to calculate the latest state of the contract.

 ```typescript
 const tx = newTx(inputSatoshis);
 let newLockingScript = stateExample.getStateScript({